 Landowners, perhaps more than any other single group, hold the key to our region’s well-being.
-Their careful stewardship of our natural lands and working farms gives Southwestern Colorado and Northwestern New Mexico its unique character.
+Their careful stewardship of our natural lands and working farms gives Southwestern Colorado its unique character.
 Increasingly, landowners are recognizing the incalculable value of our region’s open spaces and choosing to ensure the future of their land through the use of conservation easements.

 Frequently Asked Questions

 A conservancy or land trust is a private, nonprofit 501(c)3 organization that serves its community by conserving land that is of significant value to its community.

 A conservation easement is a legal agreement with a landowner to protect their property from development.
 The result is that the land continues to belong to that landowner, and the open space is protected for the benefit of the greater community, forever.
 Not all protected lands are open to the public, but the public benefits by the protection of open space, wildlife habitat, working family farms & ranches, and historical/archaeological resources in our community.
 Here in Durango, we have the unique partnership with the City to protect public recreational access on city park lands, such as the Oxbow Preserve, and Horse Gulch, Overend, and Dalla mountain parks.

 No, a conservancy is an independent, private organization that works directly with private land owners in order to protect their land.

 As a local, charitable organization under federal tax laws, a conservancy works directly with landowners by accepting donations of conservation easements in order to permanently protect open space, wildlife habitat, recreational parks, agricultural lands and historic/archaeological resources for the benefit of the community.